cloudant-labs/hind-cite/docs/blog/CloudantTips.md

 * Read the documentation - Unfortunately the documentation isn't very good and currently isn't even up!
 (Hopefully it will get fixed.)
 But here's a link: [Couchapp documentation (Not working>)](http://www.couchapp.org/page/getting-started)  [Info on Couchapp in Couchdb Book](http://guide.couchdb.org/draft/managing.html)
 * Then set up your directory structure, build your design documents, and write a little script for easy uploading
-* Rather than detail ever step, check out my code here: [HiNsight Design Docs & Scripts](https://github .com/rr326/HiNsight/tree/master/scripts)
+* Rather than detail ever step, check out my code here: [hind-cite Design Docs & Scripts](https://github .com/rr326/hind-cite/tree/master/scripts)
 * Stuck?
 Reach out to Cloudant on [IRC](http://webchat.freenode.net/?channels=cloudant&uio=MTE9MTk117)!

 ## $.ajax()
 Now you've got your sweet Cloudant db all set up.
 How do you use it on a website?
 The guys as Cloudant suggested just going the simple route - with a $.ajax() call.
 (That's jquery, btw.)

-Probably the easiest way to see how to do this is to open [HiNsight](http://hnstage.k2company.com/multiPost) and open the developer console.
+Probably the easiest way to see how to do this is to open [hind-cite](http://hnstage.k2company.com/multiPost) and open the developer console.
 Then every db query will print out the $.ajax() call used and the resulting JSON data.
-And you can see the code [here](https://github.com/rr326/HiNsight/blob/master/app/scripts/getData.js).
+And you can see the code [here](https://github.com/rr326/hind-cite/blob/master/app/scripts/getData.js).

 ## CORS
 If you're building a website that talks directly to your Cloudant database, you may well run into Cross Origin